-The Federal Direct Loan Program (FDLP) provides eligible students with loans for the freshman and sophomore year.
+The Federal Direct Loan Program (FDLP) provides eligible students with loans for the freshman and sophomore years.
 Loans made under the Federal Direct Loan Program are low-interest, long-term loans.
 A student must be enrolled for at least six (6) credits and be in good academic standing.

-Students with financial need can obtain a subsidized Stafford Loan.
-This means the U.S. Department of Education will pay the interest charges on your behalf as long as you remain enrolled on at least a half-time basis (6 or more credits) and during a six-month period following enrollment (grace period).
+Students with financial need can obtain a subsidized (interest-free) Stafford Loan.
+This means the U.S. Department of Education will pay the interest charges on your behalf as long as you remain enrolled on at least a half-time basis (6 or more credits) and during a six-month period following enrollment (your grace period).
 At the end of the grace period, repayment of the loan must begin and interest begins to accrue to the student borrower.
 Repayment may extend up to ten (10) years but borrowers must make payments of at least $50 per month.
 Students who do not qualify for the need-based (subsidized) Stafford Loan can obtain an unsubsidized non-need-based loan.
 Unlike the subsidized loan, the student is responsible for the interest obligation while enrolled.
 The student, while enrolled on at least a half-time basis (6 or more credits), may pay interest only or have the interest capitalized (added to the principal).

-The Federal Direct Student Loan Application Process
+Learn About the Federal Direct Student Loan Program

-Thomas Nelson Community College (TNCC) participates exclusively in the Federal Direct Loan Program which includes Subsidized Student Loans, Unsubsidized Student Loans and Parent Loans.
+Thomas Nelson Community College (TNCC) participates exclusively in the Federal Direct Loan Program which includes Subsidized Student Loans, Unsubsidized Student Loans, and Parent Loans.
 The Federal Government is the lender in the Direct Student Loan Program.
 Students and parents interested in federal student and parent loans will be required to apply through the Direct Student Loan Program and complete a new master promissory note.

 - General Direct Loan Information